All Episodes

 That would not have surprised me.

-Speaking of, by the way, Hillary winning, and I I had to jam this in in 12 seconds before break ended, but you know, in my scenario about what's going on with Ryan and the speakership and how this is actually a script that's been written for many, many days here, long before we first hear about it.
+Speaking of, by the way, Hillary winning, I had to jam this in in 12 seconds before break ended, but you know, in my scenario about what's going on with Ryan and the speakership and how this is actually a script that's been written for many, many days here, long before we first hear about it.

-I mean, the dream is from the establishment point of view that a Jeb Bush or somebody else, if he does is unable to pull it off, that he's elected president, you got Paul Ryan as the speaker, and in the first 12 to 18 months, the donor class agenda gets implemented, including amnesty.
+I mean, the dream is from the establishment point of view that a Jeb Bush or somebody else, if he does, is unable to pull it off, that he's elected president.

-I don't I do not doubt that is what they want out of winning the White House.
+I do not doubt that is what they want out of winning the White House.

-But suppose they don't, suppose Hillary wins.
+But suppose they don't.

 I got a new one.

-You know what they're gonna do?
+You know what they're going to do?

-Now will you listen to us?
+And then they're going to say, see, now will you listen to us?

-So they've got their bases covered in that regard, no matter what happens.
+So they've got their bases covered in that regard no matter what happens.

 The donor class wants what it wants.